vedidev/android-store/README.md

     $ git clone --recursive git@github.com:soomla/android-store.git
     ```

-    <div class="info-box">There are some necessary files in submodules linked with symbolic links.
-If you're cloning the project make sure to include the `--recursive` flag.</div>
+    > There are some necessary files in submodules linked with symbolic links.
+If you're cloning the project make sure to include the `--recursive` flag.

 2. Make the following changes to your AndroidManifest.xml: